 How to Build Ecosystems as Part of an Innovation Strategy

 How can leaders build ecosystems on trust that get results?
 Researchers from INSEAD in Fontainbleau, France say that step one is defining the “battlefield,” or the problems and solutions you want to sort out.
 Once you define the areas you want to explore, you can develop a plan of action for collaboration and innovation.

 Often, building an innovation ecosystem requires reaching out to partners beyond the traditional bounds of industry.
-Home improvement chain Lowe’s, for example, wanted to explore 3D printing as a possible extension of their traditional business, so they reached out to partners already in the 3D printing industry.
+Home improvement chain Lowe’s.
+For example, wanted to explore 3D printing as a possible extension of their traditional business.
+So they reached out to partners already in the 3D printing industry.
 Ecosystems often make for strange bedfellows, but they’re how businesses discover new ideas and “cross-pollinate” ideas among those within the ecosystem.

 Creating an ecosystem of innovation and giving it the time and resources it needs can ultimately develop IT as a productive “innovation engine,” potentially disrupting products and processes and causing positive transformation.
 CIOs and other top leaders must support innovation ecosystems to help them deliver the transformations that propel a business forward.

-Another potential outcome to innovation management based on the digital ecosystem is an increase in intrapreneurship and the potential for breakthroughs developed right inside the organization.
+Another potential outcome of innovation management based on the digital ecosystem is an increase in intrapreneurship and the potential for breakthroughs developed right inside the organization.
 The most difficult challenge is maintaining motivation and focus while developing adequate risk tolerance.
 With the right leadership, it can be done.

 Just as a biology-based ecosystem can’t thrive without the right elements and dependencies, digital ecosystems require deliberate planning and cultivation.
 They are a sound approach to meeting innovation needs in a business environment where speed-to-market is accelerating by the day.
 If you’re ready for innovation in your business, we invite you to get a demo.